jfharney/partynetworkscratch/giraph_examples/README.md

 HOW TO BUILD GIRAPH APPS FROM SCRATCH

 The previous example was using the giraph examples from the uber jar (*-examples-with-dependencies-*.jar).
-This section describes how to create an app from "scratch" in two different ways
+This section describes how to create an app from "scratch" in two different ways.
+Here is the first way (probably not the optimal deployment strategy but it works).
+There were some CLASSPATH issues with this method, and thus that is why I added the jars to the explicit shared directory of HADOOP.

+1 - Copy the helloworldfromscratch example in the git repo into the docker container

+//Assuming helloworldfromscratchfolder is located in $HELLOWORLD on host

+docker cp $HELLOWORLD/helloworldfromscratch <docker_instance_name>/

+This will copy that directory into the root directory ("/") of the docker container.
+It is probably best to find another place for it.

+2 - Go to the helloworldfromscratch directory and run mvn package.

+NOTE: Everything from here onwards is in the docker container itself (i.e. the console used when "docker run" was called")

+cd /helloworldfromscratch

+mvn clean package

+This should create a "target" directory in the helloworldfromscratch directory with a jar called "book-examples-1.0.0.jar".

+3 - Restart Hadoop.

+Might be a good idea to stop and start hdfs and yarn in the container.

+$HADOOP_HOME/sbin/stop-dfs.sh (or .cmd)
+$HADOOP_HOME/sbin/stop-yarn.sh (or .cmd)
+$HADOOP_HOME/sbin/start-dfs.sh (or .cmd)
+$HADOOP_HOME/sbin/start-yarn.sh

+4 - Copy the resources to HDFS.

+//create the directories for input
+$HADOOP_HOME/bin/hdfs dfs -mkdir /user/root/input/book
+$HADOOP_HOME/bin/hdfs dfs -mkdir /user/root/input/book/helloworld

+/usr/local/hadoop/bin/hdfs dfs -put resources/combinedgraph/graph.txt /user/root/input/book/helloworld/

+5 - Copy the jar into the hadoop shared library.

+cp target/book-examples-1.0.0.jar /usr/local/hadoop/share/hadoop/yarn/lib/

+6 - Copy the dependencies jar into the hadoop shared library

+cp /usr/local/giraph/giraph-examples/target/giraph-examples-1.1.0-SNAPSHOT-for-hadoop-2.4.1-jar-with-dependencies.jar /usr/local/hadoop/share/hadoop/yarn/lib/

+7 - Run the application.
+Note the class name and resources must be consistent with what you place in the jar:

+/usr/local/giraph/bin/giraph target/*.jar GiraphHelloWorld -vip /user/root/input/book/helloworld -vif org.apache.giraph.io.formats.IntIntNullTextInputFormat -w 1 -ca giraph.SplitMasterWorker=false,giraph.logLevel=error

+8 - Examine the log output